-Exhibitions presented in public spaces feature photographic and multimedia displays on important topics on the UN agenda, such as human rights, sustainable development, climate change, malaria, children in armed conflict, violence against women, and more.
+Exhibitions presented in public spaces (Visitors’ Lobby) at UNHQ in New York feature photographic and multimedia displays on important, current topics on the UN agenda, such as human rights, sustainable development, climate change, children in armed conflict, violence against women, and more.

 What do I need to know before submitting an Exhibit proposal?

-- Proposals for exhibits in the UN Visitor Centre
+- Proposals for exhibits in the UN Visitors’ Lobby:

 - must be in line with the Guidelines

 - require approval by the United Nations Exhibits Committee